 Materials for Active Learning Techniques - Active Learning Techniques are teaching strategies that force students out of the passive listening mode.
 By engaging in activities such as reflecting, debating, creating, and evaluating, students come to a deeper understanding of the subject matter and skills.

-Teaching with Technology Fair and Seed Grant - The SEED (Software and Equipment for Engagement and Discovery) Grant provides faculty an opportunity to explore the use of technology in their courses.
+UCET Teaching with Technology Grant - The SEED (Software and Equipment for Engagement and Discovery) Grant provides faculty an opportunity to explore the use of technology in their courses.

 UCET/FACET Faculty Development Awards - Awards are for travel/fees related to instructional/course development (e.g. to attend faculty development seminars, conferences, workshops, or to visit a faculty member or program on another campus).